 v14-15.
 The moment of reconciliation is sealed with a hug and tears.

-The second step demands repentance.
+The second step - repentance.
 A friend of mine once commented that "a person who has done you wrong will never forgive you."
 This type of attitude is called guilt transference and we have all had a dose of it at some time or other.
 Joseph does seem to rub it in a bit with his "you sold me into Egypt", but this does serve to make them face their past actions.
-There can be no reconciliation unless we face the wrong we have done, admit it and turn from it (repent).
+There can be no reconciliation unless we face the wrong we have done, admit it and turn from it.
 In fact, there can be no forgiveness without repentance.
 In Christian circles we often demand unconditional forgiveness, but there is no such thing.
 Even God does not forgive without repentance.
-We are sadly mistaken if we think God forgives without genuine repentance on our part.

 Here then are the elements for reconciliation.
-Looking to God's big plan rather than our own pain, recognizing our failures in repentance and forgiving, as best we can, the failures of others.
+Looking to God's big plan rather than our own pain, recognizing our failures in repentance and willingly striving to forgive the failures of others.

 Consider how Joseph's understanding of providence influenced his attitude toward his brothers.